 Since most gaming is digital nowadays, there is no longer a need for them if you are gaming.
 However, I still understand that some people may still want one, so I’ve linked a very affordable one below that doesn’t forgo on quality.

-There’s no doubt in my mind that this is going to make a great gaming PC for anyone who follows this build.
+There’s no doubt in my mind that these builds are going to make a great gaming PC for anyone who follows these builds.
 For 800 dollars you will not only be getting a great build but a build that will stretch as far as possible for the best possible gaming experience for the money.

-If you follow this build you will be able to run any game that’s currently out 1080 FPS 60FPS without a doubt.
-I would recommend this build if you know you are going to be using this PC often and love to have the best of the best.
+If you follow this build you will be able to run any game that’s currently out at 1080p and 60FPS+ without a doubt.
+I would recommend this build if you know you are going to be using this PC often and love to have a high-end gaming experience.